adammontlake/IaC-TF-pipe-demo/resources/Instructions.md

       *  Name = terraform_runner_sp
     * Generate a secret
       * Set expiry date to: Monday 30th Jan 2023
-    * Make sure you give the correct permissions to the SP - Recommended: "Contributor" on the tenant (to avoid issues) and remember to delete later :)
+    * Make sure you give the correct permissions to the SP - Recommended: "Contributor" on the subscription (to avoid issues) and remember to delete later :)
 4. Generate GutHub PAT (personal access token) - this will be used to post comments to PR during the pipeline
     * Your Profile (picture on top right)  -> Settings -> Developer Settings -> Personal Access Tokens -> Tokens (classic) -> Generate new token (classic) -> give it a name and provide it permissions on repo -> copy the token for later
 5. Add all secrets to github secret